Tag archive for: Agnes McLaren

 Sept.
 2023

-A screening followed by a discussion, with the directors in attendance
+A screening followed by a discussion, with the filmmakers in attendance

-A free event, open to all, registration required
+A free event, open to everyone, with registration required

-Due to health circumstances, you must present your health pass and register for the event in advance (click on the button below).
+Due to the current health situation, you must present a health pass and register for the event in advance (click the button below).

 2 rue École de Médecine